jamiehenzy/Genome-analysis_RStudio/4_Nailing_it.md

 squares
 ```

-An alternative to for-loops in R is using the 'apply' family, while for-loops apply a function to one item at a time and then go on to the next one, "apply" applies functions to every item at once
+An alternative to for-loops in R is using the 'apply' family.
+While for-loops apply a function to one item at a time and then go on to the next one, "apply" applies functions to every item at once.

 ## apply family

 ### sapply
-There are several apply functions that vary in the output the return and vary somewhat in the input they require.
-We'll go over **sapply** "simplifying" apply which returns a vector, first.
+There are several apply functions that vary in the output they return and the input they require.
+We'll first go over **sapply** -- "simplifying" apply, which returns a vector.

 ```{r, echo=T}
 #?sapply